MagedSaeed/generate-sequences/README.md

 # generate-sequences

-This package generates sequences from deep learning architectures.
-These architectures could be decoder-only, or encoder-decoder architectures.
+This package generates sequences from deep learning architectures developed with pytorch.
+It can generate from decoder-only, or encoder-decoder architectures.